 The board of directors is entrusted with overall governance of the organization.
-The board works on policies and procedures, ensures fiscally solvency of the organization, supervises the executive director, and serves as organizational ambassadors.
+The board works on policies and procedures, ensures fiscally solvency, serves as organizational ambassadors, and supervises the executive director.
 The board currently meets 3rd Wednesdays monthly at 6:30 p.m. at the Camp Ten Trees office.
 Meetings are open to all!
-If you'd like to attend a board meeting, just contact us at info(at)camptentrees(dot)org.
 Visiting a board meeting is a great way to decide whether you're interested in applying to the board.

 Interested in applying to join the board?
 Submit your application at any time, and the Board Development Committee will reply to you.
 Board terms are cyclical.
 Generally, new board members begin their terms in October at the Annual Meeting and are expected to serve at least one year (October through October).
 People of color, trans*feminine people, young adults, adult children of LGBTQ families, parents of LGBTQA youth, and parents of LGBTQ families are especially encouraged to apply.
 Download the board application.

 How about a board committee?
 Have fun, meet awesome folks, and sustain the Camp Ten Trees Mission, Values, and Commitment to Social Justice by pitching in on a board committee.
 Board committees are made up of board members and non-board members.
 Download the board committee application.